 A trust can include assets such as vehicles, bank accounts, stocks, valuable personal items, etc., and, of course, real estate property.
 A trust is usually managed by a third person called a trustee, but the grantor can also designate themselves as the trustee.

-The trustee needs to manage the trust in the best interest of the beneficiaries and in accordance with the guidelines that the grantor set when the trust was created.
-A trust is meant to enable an easy transfer of the assets to the beneficiary after the creator’s passing, bypassing the probate process.
+The trustee has a fiduciary duty to manage the trust in the best interest of the beneficiaries and in accordance with the guidelines that the grantor set when the trust was created.
+A trust is meant to enable an easy transfer of the trust property to the beneficiary after the creator’s passing, bypassing the probate process.

 There are two types of trusts and they determine how selling property in a trust is done: